What is Track Attack?

 What are the Track Attack program fees and what are they used for?

-- Approximately nine months of group training sessions three times a week.
+- Approximately seven months of group training sessions two to three times a week.

 - Race suit from the Regina Ski Club inventory (to be returned at the end of the season).